 • Is the animal trained to complete a specific task/duty?

-Service Animals do not have a breed restriction and cannot be required to be spayed or neutered.
+Service Animals do not have a breed restriction and cannot be required to be spade or neutered.

 a German Shepherd dog a Collie dog a Rottweiler dog a Golden Retriever dog

 Handlers must retain good control over the animal, and the animal must be well behaved.
-Service animals should not growl, lunge, or be disruptive.
+SA should not growl, lunge, or be disruptive.

-Service animals living on campus must complete the Residence process.
+SA living on campus must complete the Housing & Residence process.

 For questions or concerns regarding service animals, please contact SAAS at saas@methodist.edu.